 Records Requests: Know Your History!

-We are aware that since many Dreamers were brought to the United States as a minor, they may not even know their full immigration history.
+Since many Dreamers were brought to the United States as a minor, they may not even know their full immigration history.

-We can file these records requests for you after our consultation and contract process.
 See: How to set up a Consult and other FAQ

 Important!
 Do you need a Waiver of Inadmissibility?

-Some people with DACA have inadmissibility issues that can be waived/forgiven as part of a new type of immigration application.
-Sometimes it cannot.
-Also, just because you have DACA does not mean another type of case will or will not work for you, because “inadmissibility” rules are not the same for each type of immigration option.
-Some people who are “inadmissible” still get DACA renewals because they meet the DACA requirements, but when we look at another type of immigration option for them, we would have to file for waivers or other types of applications would need to be submitted.
+Just because a person has DACA does not mean another type of case will or will not work for them, because “inadmissibility” rules are not the same for each type of immigration option.
+Some people who are “inadmissible” still get DACA renewals because they meet the DACA requirements, but a different immigration option may require filing waivers and additional forms.

 Honesty is important!
-An inadmissibility screening will be part of the conversations you have with our legal team before you meet with the attorney.
+An inadmissibility screening may be part of the conversations a potential client has with a legal team before meeting with the attorney.
 It is important that you answer the questions honestly and to the best of your ability.
-Your attorney can only help you solve the problems if you disclose them to us in this confidential and safe space.
-Most T and U visas and VAWA and SIJ cases have special waivers or provisions making it easier to get an inadmissibility waiver or exemption.
+An attorney can only help solve the problems if the applicant discloses them in this confidential and safe space.

 Derivatives – Benefits For Family Members